backdrop-contrib/gcal/README.txt

 1. Copy this module directory to your sites/all/modules or sites/SITENAME/modules directory.

-2. Install the required google oauth2 module.
+2. Install the required GAuth module.

-3. Enable the module and manage accounts at admin/config/services/google_oauth2_account.
+3. Enable the module and manage accounts at admin/config/services/gauth_account.

 4. Write own module to use apis of this module and manage calendar, events.